nlnzcollservices/podcast-collector/README.md

 ```
 $ notepad settings.py
 ```
-Change all the full paths on yours
+Change all the full paths to yours

-Folders where Exlibris Rosetta takes the SIPs from production and sandbox in setting path section
+Folders where Exlibris Rosetta takes the SIPs from production and sandbox in the setting paths section
 ```
 rosetta_folder = r"your\production\Rosetta\path"
 rosetta_sb_folder = r"your\sandbox\Rosetta\path"